ThoughtWorksInc/each/README.md

 ```

 ## Limitation
-`Each` cannot perform proper transform monadic expression which act as a `call-by-name` parameter, it was discussed #37.
+`Each` cannot perform proper transform of monadic expression which act as a `call-by-name` parameter, it was discussed [#37](https://github.com/ThoughtWorksInc/each/issues/37).

 ```scala
 val err = Future.failed(new Exception("foo"))